Milestone (Lead album): Promotional activities

 Prior to the album's release, the group had released three singles: Tokyo Fever, Beautiful Day and Bumblebee.

-Tokyo Fever was the twenty-seventh single by Lead, and became their ninth consecutive single to chart in the top five on the Oricon Singles Charts.
+"Tokyo Fever" was the twenty-seventh single by Lead, and became their ninth consecutive single to chart in the top five on the Oricon Singles Charts.
 The single was released in four editions: a standard CD and three limited CD+DVD renditions.
-Each of the CD+DVD editions carried a different b-side, while all editions carried the title track and the coupling track "Bokura no Yogaakeru Made", along with their corresponding instrumentals.
-Beautiful Day was the twenty-eighth single, becoming the group's tenth consecutive single to chart in the top ten on the Oricon Singles Charts, taking #6 for the week.
+Each of the CD+DVD editions carried a different B-side, while all editions carried the title track and the coupling track "Bokura no Yogaakeru Made", along with their corresponding instrumentals.
+"Beautiful Day" was the twenty-eighth single, becoming the group's tenth consecutive single to chart in the top ten on the Oricon Singles Charts, taking #6 for the week.
 It was released as a standard CD and three limited CD+DVD editions.
-The standard edition contained the title track and the two b-sides "Shampoo Bubble" and "Say Good-bye Say Hello", the first of which were placed on Milestone, as was the image video footage.
+The standard edition contained the title track and the two B-sides "Shampoo Bubble" and "Say Good-bye Say Hello", the first of which were placed on Milestone, as was the image video footage.

-Bumblebee was the twenty-ninth domestic single, peaking at #2 on the Oricon Singles Charts.
+"Bumblebee" was the twenty-ninth domestic single, peaking at #2 on the Oricon Singles Chart.
 It was released in four editions: a standard CD, two CD+DVD editions with varying content and a version housing the CD and booklet.

 As a special promotion, which began on July 18 with Amazon Japan and at CD shops nationwide, buyers were able to get one of two possible "Lead Special Posters" when they purchased either the limited type A or B edition of the album.
 The posters were available on a first-come, first-served basis.
-In the first press limited editions of both type A and B of Milestone, special participation tickets were included to the group's nationwide tour Lead Upturn 2018 ~Milestone~, which began August 5, 2018.
+In the first press limited editions of both type A and B of Milestone, special participation tickets were included to the group's nationwide tour Lead Upturn 2018: Milestone, which began August 5, 2018.
 There were two tickets placed in with the first press editions of the album, combined with a "Changing Jacket Set", that included one of three possible versions.